How to Master the Family Vacation

 from Mommy Shorts

 It's officially summer!
-That means time spent at the pool, the beach, the playground— playing outside in the sprinklers, chasing butterflies, catching fireflies and riding bikes!
-And with that comes loads of fun stuff like sunburns, bug bites, pool scrapes, splinters and heat rash!
+That means time spent at the pool, the beach, the playground — playing outside in the sprinklers, chasing butterflies, catching fireflies and riding bikes.
+And with that comes loads of fun stuff like sunburns, bug bites, pool scrapes, splinters and heat rash.
 At least, that’s what I learned on a summer getaway to our friend’s beach house.
-As a family who spends the majority of their time living in New York City, brief vacation with a plethora of grass, water and sand can be an eye-opening experience.
+As a family who spends the majority of our time living in New York City, a brief vacation with a plethora of grass, water and sand can be an eye-opening experience.

 Picture this.
-It’s a sunny Saturday morning at my friend’s summer home as our families gather to kick off summer....
-One moment, my daughter Mazzy is running around without a care in the world, barefoot in her bathing suit on our friend's brand new deck, sipping lemonade and spitting out watermelon pits, and the next moment she’s doubled over screaming in pain, holding her toe so tightly nobody can see it, while my husband Mike is lighting matches and I’m debating between a tweezer and a needle, yelling, "Don't worry, sweetie!
-It won't hurt!!"
+It’s a sunny Saturday morning at my friend’s beach home as our families gather to kick off summer....
+One moment, my daughter Mazzy is running around without a care in the world, barefoot in her bathing suit on our friend's brand new deck, sipping lemonade and spitting out watermelon pits, and the next moment she’s doubled over screaming in pain, holding her toe so tightly nobody can see it, while my husband Mike is lighting matches, and I’m debating between a tweezer and a needle, yelling, "Don't worry, sweetie!
+It won't hurt!"

-The following Sunday, temperatures hit an all-time high, but we were lucky enough to stave off any bad sunburns, thanks to a plethora of sunscreen.
-I have a vivid childhood memory of getting burned so bad at my Grandma's house that taking a shower felt like Florida's version of torture, so I've spent my beach days slathered in sunscreen and sheltered safely under an umbrella ever since.
+The following Sunday, temperatures hit an all-time high, but we were lucky enough to stave off any bad sunburns, thanks to scads of sunscreen.
+I have a vivid childhood memory of getting burned so bad at my Grandma's house that taking a shower felt like Florida's version of torture, so I've spent my beach days slathered in sunblock and sheltered safely under an umbrella ever since.
 Well, at least until I had kids...

-Despite the minor mishaps, our weeklong visit turned out to be one for the books.
-Harlow went to town in the sand and Mazzy conquered her fear of the ocean.
+Despite the minor setbacks, our weeklong visit turned out to be one for the books.
+Harlow went to town in the sand, and Mazzy conquered her fear of the ocean.
 We watched our children learn to fly a kite, test out a new bike and slobber all over their ice cream cones.
-We waved good-bye to our good friends with big smiles and feeling refreshed.
+We waved good-bye to our good friends with big smiles, feeling refreshed.